 Steel roof shingles have warranties of at least 50 years and will essentially last a lifetime.
-However, to ensure that it lasts as long as its supposed to, you need to hire a professional contractor, who specializes in metal.
+However, to ensure that your roof lasts as long as its supposed to, you need to hire a professional contractor, who specializes in metal.

 It requires special tools, training and experience that most contractors DO NOT have.
 Always look at previous jobs completed by a contractor, you are considering hiring.